Blinded experiment: Terminology

 In medical research, the terms single-blind, double-blind and triple-blind are commonly used to describe blinding.
 These terms describe experiments in which (respectively) one, two, or three parties are blinded to some information.
 Most often, single-blind studies blind patients to their treatment allocation, double-blind studies blind both patients and researchers to treatment allocations, and triple-blinded studies blind patients, researcher, and some other third party (such as a monitoring committee) to treatment allocations.
-However, the meaning of these terms can vary from study to study.
+However, the meaning of these terms can vary across studies.

 CONSORT guidelines state that these terms should no longer be used because they are ambiguous.
-For instance, "double-blind" could mean that the data analysts and patients were blinded; or the patients and outcome assessors were blinded; or the patients and people offering the intervention were blinded, etc. The terms also fail to convey the information that was masked and the amount of unblinding that occurred.
+For instance, "double-blind" may mean that the data analysts and patients were blinded; the patients and outcome assessors were blinded; or the patients and those administering the intervention were blinded.
+The terms also fail to convey the information that was masked and the extent of unblinding.
 It is not sufficient to specify the number of parties that have been blinded.
 To describe an experiment's blinding, it is necessary to report who has been blinded to what information, and how well each blind succeeded.

 Unblinding

-"Unblinding" occurs in a blinded experiment when information becomes available to one from whom it has been masked.
+"Unblinding" occurs in a blinded experiment when information is revealed to someone to whom it has been masked.
 In clinical studies, unblinding may occur unintentionally when a patient deduces their treatment group.
 Unblinding that occurs before the conclusion of an experiment is a source of bias.
 Some degree of premature unblinding is common in blinded experiments.
 When a blind is imperfect, its success is judged on a spectrum with no blind (or complete failure of blinding) on one end, perfect blinding on the other, and poor or good blinding between.
-Thus, the common view of studies as blinded or unblinded is an example of a false dichotomy.
+Thus, the common view of studies as blinded or unblinded exemplifies a false dichotomy.

-Success of blinding is assessed by questioning study participants about information that has been masked to them (e.g. did the participant receive the drug or placebo?).
+The success of blinding is assessed by asking study participants about information that has been masked from them (e.g., whether the participant received the drug or placebo?).
 In a perfectly blinded experiment, the responses should be consistent with no knowledge of the masked information.
 However, if unblinding has occurred, the responses will indicate the degree of unblinding.
 Since unblinding cannot be measured directly, but must be inferred from participants' responses, its measured value will depend on the nature of the questions asked.
-As a result, it is not possible to measure unblinding in a way that is completely objective.
-Nonetheless, it is still possible to make informed judgments about the quality of a blind.
+As a result, it is not possible to objectively measure unblinding.
+Nonetheless, it is still possible to make informed judgments about the quality of a blinding.
 Poorly blinded studies rank above unblinded studies and below well-blinded studies in the hierarchy of evidence.